-Year January 1, 2015 December 26, 2013 % Change 2013 to 2014 National advertising revenue per attendee \$0.376 \$0.422 (10.9%) Local and regional advertising revenue per attendee \$0.141 \$0.129 9.3% Total advertising revenue (excluding founding member beverage revenue) per attendee \$0.517 \$0.550 (6.0%) Total advertising revenue per attendee \$0.573 \$0.610 (6.1%) Total theatre attendance (in millions) (1) (2) 688.2 699.2 (1.6%)
+Icar S Ellucu January 1, December 26, % Change 2015 2013 2013 to 2014 National advertising revenue per attendee \$ 0.376 \$ 0.422 (10.9%) Local and regional advertising revenue per attendee \$ 0.141 \$ 0.129 9.3% Total advertising revenue (excluding founding member beverage revenue) per attendee \$ 0.517 \$ 0.550 (6.0%) Total advertising revenue per attendee \$ 0.573 \$ 0.610 (6.1%) Total theatre attendance (in millions) (1) (2) 688.2 699.2 (1.6%)

-- (1) Represents the total attendance within NCM LLC's advertising network. - (2) Excludes screens and attendance associated with certain AMC Rave and Cinemark Rave theatres for all periods presented.
+- (1) Represents the total attendance within NCM LLC's advertising network - (2) Excludes screens and attendance associated with certain AMC Rave and Cinemark Rave theatres for all periods presented.

 National advertising revenue.
-The \$36.2 million, or 12.3%, decrease in national advertising revenue (excluding beverage revenue from NCM LLC's founding members) was driven by a 16.4% decrease in national advertising CPMs (excluding beverage revenue) due primarily to a soft television scatter marketplace, the increase in competition from other national video networks, including online and mobile advertising platforms, and the implementation of more aggressive seasonal and volume pricing strategies that contributed to the expansion of our client mix to new client industries that traditionally buy their television and other advertising at lower CPMs.
+The \$36.2 million, or 12.3%, decrease in national advertising revenue (excluding beverage revenue) due primarily to a soft television scatter marketplace, the increase in competition from other national video networks, including online and mobile advertising platforms, and the implementation of more aggressive seasonal and volume pricing strategies that contributed to the expansion of our client mix to new client industries that traditionally buy their television and other advertising at lower CPMs.
 National advertising revenue also decreased due to a decline in revenue by our content partners and scatter spending by our previous cell phone PSA client, which decreased \$5.1 million and \$12.6 million, respectively, compared to 2013.
 The decline in national advertising revenue (excluding beverage revenue) was partially offset by an increase in utilized impressions of 4.0% in 2014 compared to 2013.
 Our national inventory utilization rose from 109.3% for the year ended December 26, 2013 to 115.7% for the year ended January 1, 2015, primarily due to an overall expansion of our client base and the success of the October 1, 2014 through December 31, 2015 upfront selling campaign that positively impacted the fourth quarter of 2014.
 The number of advertising impressions decreased due to a 1.6% year-over-year decrease in theatre attendance, resulting from a weaker film release schedule compared to 2013, partially offset by an additional week in our 53-week year, compared to a 52-week year in 2013.
 Inventory utilization is calculated based on eleven 30-second salable national advertising units in our pre-show, which can be expanded, should market demand dictate.

 Local and regional advertising revenue.
 The \$6.9 million, or 7.7%, increase in local and regional advertising revenue was driven by an increase in local advertising contract volume of 7.9%, partially offset by a slight decrease in the average contract value of 0.3% for the year ended January 1, 2015, compared to the year ended December 26, 2013.
-The increase in contract volume was driven primarily by the higher number of larger regional contracts (greater than \$250,000), which grew 64% due to the improving economy that benefited smaller businesses that make smaller advertising commitments and the continued expansion of the number of theatres in our network.
+The increase in contract volume was driven primarily by the higher number of larger regional contracts (greater than \$250,000, which grew 64% due to the improving economy that benefited smaller businesses that make smaller advertising commitments and the continued expansion of the number of theatres in our network.
 While the number of our largest contracts grew (those over \$250,000), the number of contracts between \$50,000 and \$250,000 declined 6.8%.